-Culinary tourism has gained much attention because it relates to food as a basic human need.
+4 Culinary tourism has gained much attention because it relates to food as a basic human need.
 Local and authentic food can be used to promote the destination and act as tools to differentiate one destination from another.
-As such, it can enhance the destination's competitiveness as it becomes a unique attraction for tourists to travel to a destination (Mak et al., 2012).
-The destinations can use culinary to represent cultural experience, status, and cultural identity (Hendijani et al., 2013).
+As such, it can enhance the destination's competitiveness as it becomes a unique attraction for tourists to travel to a destination (Mak, Lumbers, Eves, & Chang, 2012).
+The destinations can use culinary to represent cultural experience, status, and cultural identity (Hendijani, Ng, & Boo, 2013).
 Cultural differences can be observed through the essential ingredients of the food; the ways it is preserved, prepared, and cooked; the amount and variety available at each meal; the tastes preferences; the customs and traditions in serving food; the utensils used; and techniques in serving and consumption of food (Wijaya, 2019).
 Those cultural aspects of food can create a unique and pleasurable experience for tourists.
-In
+In particular, food can thoroughly add to the tourist experience and become the most memorable part of the whole trip (Karim & Chi, 2010).